 Stability running shoe:

-For runners that want help to correct a foot that rolls inward, often due to weak hips, but could also be caused by flat or low arches.
+For runners that want help to correct a foot that rolls inward, often due to weak hips, but could also be caused by flat feet or low arches.

 Motion control running shoe: